That High Desert Sound | Link TV

 With continuous strife and hardship from clashes with religious Islamist extremists who outlaw any form of music -- the group of musicians found themselves exiled from their homeland after members had been targeted for creating “Satan’s music.”
 Electing to record in safer environs, Tinariwen chose Joshua Tree, not only for its deep-rooted musical legacy, but also for the nuanced landscape of the Mojave which recalls their own starkly beautiful Saharan Desert.

 Of course, there are just too many gifted musicians and bands based here to cover in this dispatch, including Gene Evaro Jr. (plus various projects of his talented siblings), The Sibleys, Solid Ray Woods, Bingo Richey, Chris Unck, Adobe Collective, and Robbi Robb who jams regularly with a group of local musicians at Bobby Furst’s Furst World -- a mind-blowing art assemblage/theater in the Joshua Tree Monument Manor neighborhood.
 The perfect way to experience some of these acts is to attend one of the Joshua Tree Musical Festivals, which features local acts among an amazing roster of visiting global musicians.
-Tickets for the upcoming spring event are available at: joshuatreemusicfestival.com.
+Tickets for the upcoming fall event are available at: joshuatreemusicfestival.com.

 1 Here you will find a series of historical articles on Pioneertown area by John Huff.